 It is often a marvel to owners of cats why they may choose the more difficult route of walking along a fence rather than walking on the path.
 There isn’t really any reason for this – apart from the fact that they can!

 Cats are incredibly skilled at balancing.
 And if we are honest, they like nothing more than showing off.
-Which means that walking along a fence – to them – is a great way to showcase their skills, while laughing at their human companions who are unable to balance in quite the same way.
+This means that walking along a fence – to them – is a great way to showcase their skills, while laughing at their human companions who are unable to balance in quite the same way.

 Being related to lions and tigers, the domestic cat still has some of the predatory instincts that their bigger cousins have.
 This means that they love chasing away some of the birds and other local wildlife that may come and visit your garden.